mlsmall/task-wizard/README.md

    - Inputs can include tasks, profile information, or preference updates.
 2. **Processing User Input:**

-   - `task_wizard` interprets the message and uses system message prompts to guide model's reasoning and interactions.
+   - `task_wizard` interprets the message and uses system message prompts to guide the model's reasoning and interactions.
    - Determines the appropriate action; whether to update the user profile, To-Do list, or instructions.
 3. **Memory Update:**